Cyb3r-Jak3/useful_bot/.github/README.md

 ```
 python3 cli.py
 ```
-If you want to import the credentials for easier use
+If you want to import the credentials for easier use:
 ```
 python3.6 cli.py import
 ```
+This currently only works if the credentials are in the botinfo.py

 ---
 #### Versions